denis-berthier/CSP-Rules-Examples/README.md

 ### The eleven-impossible-3-digit-patterns folder
-It gives a complete analysis of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
+It gives a complete analysis of eleven's list of 630 3-digit patterns, allowing to find that only one of them requires more than restricted-T&E(2) to be proven contradictory.
 After the trivalue oddagon pattern, this is the second such pattern.
+But the difference with Tridagon is, it can be proven contradictory in the full T&E(2).